baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 - Traffic right: None, forward, left, right
 - Next Waypoint: None, forward, left, right

-These states are a comprehensive set of states available from the evironment and represent a set of common states experienced by actual drivers in the real world.
+These states are a comprehensive set of states available from the environment and represent a set of common states experienced by actual drivers in the real world.

 **QUESTION:** _How many states in total exist for the smartcab in this environment?
 Does this number seem reasonable given that the goal of Q-Learning is to learn and make informed decisions about each state?
 Why or why not?_

 The number of states in this environment are 2 * 4 for each other input included since traffic light has two possible values and each additional input has 4 possible values.
 So, for the inputs chosen for self.state we have num_states= 2 * 4 * 4 * 4 * 4 which yields 512.
 So the qtable would represent a 512 X 4 (4 valid actions for each state) matrix.
 Since this is represented as a dictionary, this results in a dictionary with 2048 distinct keys.

-This number does see fairly large to sample and learn relevant states in 100 trial. if the smartcab does have trouble learning the best option would likely to remmove input['right'] since a car on the right does not represent the complext traffic situations that can result from a car on the left, particularly at intersections.
+This number does see fairly large to sample and learn relevant states in 100 trial. if the smartcab does have trouble learning the best option would likely to remove input['right'] since a car on the right does not represent the complex traffic situations that can result from a car on the left, particularly at intersections.
 This would reduce the number of states to 128, which is a more reasonable number to sample in 100 trials.

 ### Implement a Q-Learning Driving Agent

 **QUESTION:** _What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
 Why is this behavior occurring?_

 At first I didn't think my implementation was working because the initial rounds appeared random.
 Soon the agent changed from driving aimlessly to honing in on the target.
-The agent's driving approved dramaticaly in a short time period and then the improvement began to level off.
+The agent's driving approved dramatically in a short time period and then the improvement began to level off.
-This behavior is occuring because with each sampled state, action combination we update the q-table, adding values to inform the action decision of the agent.
+This behavior is occurring because with each sampled state, action combination we update the q-table, adding values to inform the action decision of the agent.

 The one very unusual behavior I noticed in from the driving agent was driving in circles.
 When confronted with a red light the agent often chose to drive around the red light rather than to simply wait until it turned green.
-This may work well in the grid-world but it would be considred odd in the real world.
-Why is this occuring?
+This may work well in the grid-world but it would be considered odd in the real world.
+Why is this occurring?
 The highest quality state for all of the conditions studied, for a red light, is to turn right.
 Any action other than turning right on a red (no matter the other elements of the state) has a q value <= 0.

 ### Improve the Q-Learning Driving Agent

-The starting paramaters for training the agent, which I refer to as base parameters are alpha (learning rate)= 0.1, gamma (discounted future reward)= 0.9, epsilon= 0.1
+The starting parameters for training the agent, which I refer to as base parameters are alpha (learning rate)= 0.1, gamma (discounted future reward)= 0.9, epsilon= 0.1

-The alpha value is fairly low which helps prevent changes in q from occuring too rapidly.
-The gamma value is close to what we would choose in a deterministic instead of a stochastic enviroment.
+The alpha value is fairly low which helps prevent changes in q from occurring too rapidly.
+The gamma value is close to what we would choose in a deterministic instead of a stochastic environment.
 This is value I was most interested in changing to see the impact from the base case.
 Epsilon is low to allow for exploration.
 I was less interested in this value because of the way exploration is implemented, that is if a random value is > epsilon with add a random value to q.
 This is a more gradual way of introducing exploration, since exploration is not purely dependent on whether we "roll" less than or great than epsilon.

 **QUESTION:** _Report the different values for the parameters tuned in your basic implementation of Q-Learning.
 For which set of parameters does the agent perform best?
 How well does the final driving agent perform?_

+#### Condition and Parameter Key

 | Condition Name         | Alpha | Gamma | Epsilon |
 |------------------------|-------|:-----:|--------:|